openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * sub
     * REQUIRED.
 Subject identifier value, represented by a URI.
 When sub type is `jkt`, the value is the base64url encoded representation of the thumbprint of the key in the `sub_jwk` Claim.
 When sub type is `did`, the value is a decentralized identifier.
 The thumbprint value is computed as the SHA-256 hash of the octets of the UTF-8 representation of a JWK constructed containing only the REQUIRED members to represent the key, with the member names sorted into lexicographic order, and with no white space or line breaks.
 For instance, when the kty value is RSA, the member names e, kty, and n are the ones present in the constructed JWK used in the thumbprint computation and appear in that order; when the kty value is EC, the member names crv, kty, x, and y are present in that order.
 Note that this thumbprint calculation is the same as that defined in the JWK Thumbprint [RFC7638] specification.
 * sub_jwk
-    * REQUIRED. a secure binding between the subject of the verifiable credential and the subject identifier (and related keys) of the holder who creates the presentation.
-When subr type is `jkt`, the key is a bare key in JWK [JWK] format (not an X.509 certificate value).
-When sub type is `did`, sub_jwk MUST contain a kid that is a DID URL referring to the verification method in the Self-Issued OP's DID Document that can be used to verify the JWS of the id_token directly or indirectly.
+    * OPTIONAL.
+Public key used to check the signature of an ID Token issued by a Self-Issued OpenID Provider. `sub_jwk` is REQUIRED when sub type is `jkt`, and constitutes a bare key in JWK [JWK] format (not an X.509 certificate value). `sub_jwk` is NOT REQUIRED when sub type is `did`.
 The sub_jwk value is a JSON object.
 Use of the `sub_jwk` Claim is NOT RECOMMENDED when the OP is not Self-Issued.
 * vp
     * OPTIONAL.
 A JSON object, that represents a JWT verifiable presentation, following W3C Verifiable Credentials Specification [VC-DATA-MODEL].
 Verifiable Credentials must be embedded in the Verifiable Presentation following W3C Verifiable Credentials Specification [VC-DATA-MODEL]